 In some cases, your co-op or condo board, or landlord, may permit some units to have a washer and dryer, while disallowing it in others.
 While this seems unfair, the building board or landlord may have solid practical reasons, such as better drainage in individual apartments.

 Buying a Washer/DryerBuying a Washer/Dryer

 Installing the MachinesInstalling the Machines

-However, while it is an additional expense, there are ways to make the washer and dryer look nice, while also serving a practical function.
+However, while it is an additional expense, there are ways to make the washer and dryer look good, while also serving a practical function.
 You can build a unique cabinet for the unit in your kitchen, particularly for a combination washer/dryer.

 Buying a washer and dryer does not come cheap, however.
 The cost of new plumbing and electrical can cost several thousand dollars.
 The machines’ prices vary, depending on the model and which features you desire.

 However, if you own the unit, this likely adds value.
 One expert estimates a 5% boost to your resale value.
 Additionally, you have a different selling point.
 Of course, you also benefit from the convenience of having your washer and dryer.